vippsas/vipps-developers/getting-started.md

 See
 [Requirements for applying for a service](./common-topics/requirements.md).

-**Please note:** If you plan to use Vipps through a PSP, you must order the Vipps solution from the PSP.
+**Please note:** If you plan to use Vipps through a PSP, please see [Direct integration and PSP integration](./common-topics/direct-vs-psp.md).
-They will also help you with developer access to their systems.

 Vipps is required to perform a background check on all merchants who want to use Vipps services, so it might take a few days before you hear back from us.
 You can check the status of your application on [portal.vipps.no](https://portal.vipps.no) or